-The Australian Government is investing $15 million over four years under the Supporting Trade – representation and promotion of Australia’s interests in international fora and standard setting bodies measure to step up Australia’s leadership in international agriculture and food policy discussions.
+The Australian Government is investing $15 million over four years under the Global Agriculture Leadership Initiative (GALI) to step up Australia’s leadership in international agriculture and food policy discussions.

-To enhance our already significant efforts to shape this environment, the Government will appoint an international agriculture envoy.
-This envoywill provide a visible face for our efforts to support the rules base order of global co-operation – a key factor in growing Australian agriculture trade.
+- engage internationally and domestically and provide a visible face for our efforts to support the rules-based order of global co-operation.
+This is a key factor in growing Australian agricultural trade.

-The envoy will advocate for Australian agricultural industries and promote Australia’s systems to influence global norms through multilateral and bilateral means.
+- work with Australian agricultural industries and promote Australia’s systems to influence global rules, norms and policy.
 This will strengthen our engagement at a time where trade in agriculture is facing unprecedented challenges.

-This initiative will boost Australian expertise and input to key standard setting bodies, including Codex, the World Organisation for Animal Health (OIE) and the International Plant Protection Convention (IPPC).
+GALI will boost Australian expertise and input to key standard setting bodies, including Codex, the World Organisation for Animal Health (WOAH) and the International Plant Protection Convention (IPPC).